 I was speaking recently for a bank marketing association and what occurred to me was that I made a big discovery.
-You see, I asked them how they move net interest margin.
+I asked them how they move net interest margin.
 And I got that “huh?” look.

 Video: Single Most Important KPI for ROI in Marketing

-In my new Breakthrough Banking Blueprint book, I talk a little bit about the backbone of banking being that steady Eddie of net interest margin.
+In the Breakthrough Banking Blueprint book, I talk a little bit about the backbone of banking being that steady Eddie of net interest margin.
 Yet the problem is that, for many banks, when the stock market dipped after the COVID thing happened and the market dipped by 25%, community banks dipped at the same time by 40%, and those hit the hardest were those with the lowest net interest margin.

-When we get customers to know we’re worth more now and to pay us that extra additional amount now, we are in a much better place when the fly-by-nights will be coming through—and they will be coming through soon as through every recession—offering your best customers some hideous rates.
+When we get customers to know we’re worth more now and to pay us that extra additional amount now, we are in a much better place when the fly-by-nights are coming through—and they will be coming through soon—offering your best customers some hideous rates.

 – Roxanne Emmerich